apteryxxyz/Evaluate/packages/ui/readme.md

 # @evaluate/ui

-Shared UI components for Evaluate.
+This package exports a bunch of React UI components that are used by any of our React projects.